Freedom of religion in Europe by country: Liechtenstein

 Liechtenstein maintains upholds the freedom of worship, although members of minority religious groups have trouble establishing permanent religious buildings and there is some societal prejudice toward members of the Muslim minority in the country.

 The constitution stipulates everyone is free to choose his or her faith.
-It makes the state responsible for “protecting the religious...interests of the People” and establishes Roman Catholicism as the state religion with full protection from the state.
+It makes the state responsible for "protecting the religious... interests of the People" and establishes Roman Catholicism as the state religion with full protection from the state.

-The law prescribes criminal penalties for public incitement to hatred towards a religious group, religious discrimination, or “debasement” of any religion.
+The law prescribes criminal penalties for public incitement to hatred towards a religious group, religious discrimination, or "debasement" of any religion.
 Municipalities provided funding to Catholic and Protestant groups and financed social integration projects organized by smaller religious groups.

 There were no mosques in the country; there was one Islamic prayer room run by the Turkish Association.
 The Liechtenstein Institute stated Muslims faced difficulties in renting prayer facilities due to societal wariness about Islam.
 Religious groups in every municipality continued to open their chapels to other denominations and faiths, such as Orthodox and Islamic groups, to worship upon request.

 The law prohibits the slaughter of animals without anesthetization, making the ritual slaughter of animals for kosher and halal meat illegal.
 Importation of such meat is legal.

 The law requires religious education be included in the curriculum in public schools, both at the primary and secondary levels.
 Catholic or Protestant Reformed religious education is compulsory in all primary schools; exemptions are available for children whose parents request them from the Office of Education.
 A few schools offer Islamic studies as an elective.

 According to the Liechtenstein Institute, there is a general trend of apprehension and distrust toward Muslims in Liechtenstein.
 The Institute has also documented incidents of racist graffiti targeted at Muslim asylum seekers.

 In 2023, the country scored 4 out of 4 for religious freedom.

 Lithuania

 Lithuania has no state religion, although it confers "traditional" status on nine religious groups that have had historical presence in the country.
 Laws protect the practice of religion, and the government actively engages in restitution to religious organizations which had property confiscated during the Soviet era, as well as financial compensation to the Jewish community for its suffering during The Holocaust.

-Anti-Semitic and anti-Muslim sentiments are common in Lithuania, with NGOs reporting that Muslim refugees face significant discrimination in housing and employment.
-Commemorations of Lithuania's independence from the Soviet Union sometimes incorporate anti-Semitic messaging and the rehabilitation of Lithuanian collaborators with the Nazi regime.
+Antisemitic and anti-Muslim sentiments are common in Lithuania, with NGOs reporting that Muslim refugees face significant discrimination in housing and employment.
+Commemorations of Lithuania's independence from the Soviet Union sometimes incorporate antisemitic messaging and the rehabilitation of Lithuanian collaborators with the Nazi regime.